-2.19.2 - Correcting a Drive-wheel Braking Skid
+2.19.2 - Correcting a Drive-Wheel Braking Skid

-Do the following to correct a drive-wheel braking skid.
+Do the following to correct a drive-wheel braking skid

 Stop Braking.
 This will let the rear wheels roll again, and keep the rear wheels from sliding any further.
+If on ice, push in the clutch to let the wheels turn freely.